saadtazi/fakr-node/README.md

 Each route type uses different properties.

 * if it has a `string` property, it is a string route.
     * the `string`property should be a string.
 * if it has a `template` property, it is a template route.
     * the `template` property should be a string that should be into a hogan.js template.
   The template has access to `req`, so `req.params`, `req.body` or req.
 * if it has a `json` property, it is a json route.
     * the `json` property should be a valid json object.
 * if it has a `function` property, it is a... guess what?
 Yes, a function route.

-The order of creation of routes is important: if a route has a `string` and a `function`property (who would do that anyway?), fakr assumes that it is a string route.
+The order of creation of routes is important: the first matching route is executed.
+Also, if a route has a `string` and a `function`property (who would do that anyway?), fakr assumes that it is a string route.

 ## String Route Example

+For static response.

 ```
 {